Papers of John Clark Pratt

 From 1974 to 1980, he chaired the English Department at Colorado State University and served as a professor of English from 1980 to 2002.
 He has published or edited 18 books and numerous essays, short fiction and poems.

-Pratt is the considered the leading scholar in the literature of the Vietnam War and was instrumental in creating the Vietnam War Literature Collection at Morgan Library, a unique and world-renowned collection.
-He also created the first on-demand publishing company in the country via the Internet.
-Pratt died on January 2, 2017.
+Pratt was a scholar in the literature of the Vietnam War and was instrumental in creating the Vietnam War Literature Collection at CSU Libraries.
+He died on January 2, 2017.

 Extent